Friday, February 26, 2010

 Wannabe A French Girl?

-I put Alex and her mom in French trench coats, tight jeans and ballerinas.
+I put Alex and her mom in a French trench, jeans, ballerinas.

-You can wear a Burberry raincoat and a Hermes scarf too.
+You can wear a Burberry raincoat, a Hermes scarf too.

 BONJOUR FRENCH GIRLS out there!